 - Take simple actions to endure stock market dips with your wits (and portfolio) intact.

-- Think about adjusting your strategy to include some less risky, more conservative ways to invest, like with a cash-enhanced managed portfolio.
+- Think about adjusting your strategy to include some less risky, more conservative ways to invest, like with a cash-enhanced robo portfolio.

 Step five: Don’t forget about your mortgage.